Emilia5555/software-1.1-account-setup-and-git/lesson.md

 ### Forking vs Cloning
 Step 1: Visit [this dummy repository url]() on the browser.

-Step 2: Fork it as your own repository.
+Step 2: Fork it llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll as your own repository.

 Step 3: Launch VS Code and open the folder where you would clone all repositories (this folder is created for the lesson).